lucasjellema/tech-radar-prototype2/development-log.md

   - visual markings - like surrounding ring or partial ring or asterisk
   - font style in label

+- support edit mode:
+  - all labels and images can be dragged
+  - all labels can be clicked to be edited
+  - sector or ring knobs are shown and can be manipulated

+- "recycle bin" - area on page where blips to be deleted can be dragged to

 - property Description for each sector to describe the meaning ; show as hovertext for sector label

-- support font-style, font-weight as property to define for labels in sector
+- support default font-style, font-weight as property to define for labels in sector (instead of only at individual sector level)
+- support default font-style, font-weight as property to define for labels in ring (instead of only at individual ring level)
+- define default sector label font/edge/color settings for sectors
+- define default label font/edge/color settings for radar (for sectors, rings, ..)

 - support dash array property for sector edge

 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)